open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Batch ID Generation

 The `batch_id` attribute is used by the message delivery mechanism.
-Each `BatchEvent` issued must be associated with a unique `batch_id`.
-Uniqueness must be ensured in the scope of the stream opened by the call to the `EventsService`.
+Each `BatchArrowRecords` issued must be associated with a unique `batch_id`.
+Uniqueness must be ensured in the scope of the stream opened by the call to the `ArrowStreamService`.
 This `batch_id` will be used in the `BatchStatus` object to acknowledge receipt and processing of the corresponding batch.
 A simple numeric counter can be used to implement this batch_id, the goal being to use the most concise id possible.

 ### Substream ID Generation

-The `sub_stream_id` attribute is used to identify a sub-stream of `BatchEvent` that share the same characteristics.
+The `sub_stream_id` attribute is used to identify a sub-stream of `BatchArrowRecords` that share the same characteristics.
 The life cycle of a substream is as follows:

-* In addition to the data, the first `BatchEvent` will contain its schema and an optional set of dictionaries.
+* In addition to the data, the first `BatchArrowRecords` will contain its schema and an optional set of dictionaries.
-  A `sub_stream_id` is created and associated to this `BatchEvent`.
+  A `sub_stream_id` is created and associated to this `BatchArrowRecords`.
-* The following `BatchEvents` sharing the same characteristics then refer to the `sub_stream_id` to avoid the retransmission of the schema and the dictionaries.
-Concerning the dictionaries, it is however possible to transmit an updated version with this mechanism.
+* The following `BatchArrowRecords` sharing the same characteristics then refer to the `sub_stream_id` to avoid the retransmission of the schema and the dictionaries.
+Concerning the dictionaries, it is however possible to transmit an updated version with this mechanism (i.e. delta dictionaries).

 Multiple approaches are possible to create this `sub_stream_id` depending on the producer and the way the telemetry data is generated.
 Depending on the context, certain approaches are more appropriate: